Last updated on

 And here’s an exciting update: with the latest version of W3 Total Cache, we introduced an powerful new feature – Remove Unused CSS & JavaScript.
 Unused CSS and JavaScript files contribute to the bloat of your website’s codebase, increasing load times and hindering user experience.
 When visitors access your site, their browsers are required to download and parse every CSS and JS file linked to the page, even if they’re not utilized.
 This results in unnecessary HTTP requests, consuming bandwidth and slowing down the rendering process.

 Removing Unused CSS & JS eliminates unnecessary code from your website, further enhancing its speed and efficiency.
-Combine this approach with other optimization techniques, such as eliminating render-blocking resources, to unlock the full potential of your website’s performance.
+Combine this approach with other optimization techniques, such as eliminating render-blocking resources, to unlock the full potential of your website’s performance with one of the best WordPress cache plugins available.

 W3 Total Cache